 Referrals to our clinic can be made by any healthcare professional – please download our Lymphoedema Clinic Referral Form.

-Please note that we don’t take self-referrals; if you or someone you know thinks that you would benefit from this service, please do speak to your GP or a healthcare professional.
+We don’t take self-referrals; if you or someone you know thinks that you would benefit from this service, please speak to your GP or a healthcare professional.